psreed/centos8migrate/README.md

 ### toCentOSVault

-This task will modify yum to point to the archived version of CentOS 8.
+This task will modify your `yum repos` to point to the archived ("vault") version of the `CentOS 8` pacakges.
+As part of this task, `yum update -y` will be run to make sure the latest available packages are installed.

-I would recommend starting with this and making sure your release is as up to date as possible before conversion to other releases.
+I would recommend starting with this task to make sure your release is as up to date as possible before conversion to other releases.
-This could probably be skipped for CentOS Stream conversions.
+(This could probably be skipped for `CentOS Stream` conversions, but it's HIGHLY recommended for the other releases)

 ### toCentOSStream